 On Friday IBM and the U.S. Department of Energy’s Oak Ridge National Laboratory (ORNL) announced the unveiling of Summit, the world’s fastest supercomputer.
 IBM claims that it is a world-class supercomputer with thousands of processors.

-For IBM it is a big step forward unveiled at Oak Ridge National Laboratory in Tennessee.
+For IBM, it is a big step forward unveiled at Oak Ridge National Laboratory in Tennessee.
 Currently, it will have a peak performance of 200,000 trillion calculations per second, thus making it the “most powerful and smartest scientific supercomputer.”- Dave Turek, vice president of high-performance computing and cognitive systems at IBM.
 This performance will ensure a position at the top of the Top 500 supercomputer ranking that will be published later this month.
-Since 2012, this will be the first time that a U.S.-based supercomputer holds the top spot on that list.
+Since 2012, this will be the first time that a U.S.-based supercomputer has held the top spot on that list.

-Summit features 4,608 computer servers with two 22-core IBM Power9 chips and six Nvidia Tesla V100 GPUs each with 10 petabytes of memory.
-It’s of no surprise that because of the Nvidia GPUs the system is meant to be used for machine learning and deep learning applications.
+Summit features 4,608 computer servers with two 22-core IBM Power9 chips and six Nvidia Tesla V100 GPUs, each with 10 petabytes of memory.
+It’s of no surprise that because of the Nvidia GPUs, the system is meant to be used for machine learning and deep learning applications.

-IBM has been continuing to build DOE supercomputers and Summit isn’t the end of its invention instead it is a step forward in reaching the later goals of one that can perform about 5 times that of Summit.
+IBM has been continuing to build DOE supercomputers, and Summit isn’t the end of its invention; instead, it is a step forward in reaching the later goals of one that can perform about 5 times that of Summit.